OH1KK/Uniden-UBCD260DN-linux/readme.md

-When you connect UBCD260DN into PC, it detects serial port
+When you connect Uniden UBCD260DN scanner into PC, it detects radio's serial port

 ````
 huhti 28 23:28:29 radiolinux kernel: usb 3-4.1: new full-speed USB device number 7 using xhci_hcd